cjhammons/portfolio/readme.md

 # Additional Projects

+## API / Backend

+- [Nommer](https://github.com/cjhammons/nommer): Data Ingestion API written in Go.
+Processes data and stores it in a MongoDB instance
+- [Casting Agency](https://github.com/cjhammons/casting-agency): API for running a casting agency built on flask and using Auth0 for managing roles.
+- [eQuip Backend](https://github.com/cjhammons/eQuip-Cloud-Functions): Backend webservices for an app that lets users rent out outdoor equipment.
+Built on google's GCP (formerly Firebase) using NodeJS.

 ## Data Science

   - [Predicting Patient Readmissions ](projects/patient-readmissions.md): Predicting the chance of a patient being prematurely readmitted to a hospital.